cortexlabs/cortex/docs/workloads/task/metrics.md

 ## Custom user metrics

 It is possible to export custom user metrics by adding the `metrics_client` argument to the task definition constructor.
-Below there is an example on how to use the metrics client.
+Below there is an example of how to use the metrics client.

 Currently, it is only possible to instantiate the metrics client from a class task definition.